fsprojects/FSharp.Formatting/docs/content/commandline.md

   * `--dlls` -  List of `dll` input files.
   * `--output` -  Output directory.
-  * `--layoutRoots` -  Search directory list for the Razor Engine templates.
+  * `--layoutRoots` -  Search directory list for the DotLiquid Engine templates.

 ### Other options

-  * `--parameters` -  Property settings for the Razor Engine.
+  * `--parameters` -  Property settings for the DotLiquid Engine.
   * `--namespaceTemplate` -  Namespace template file for formatting, defaults to `namespaces.cshtml`.
   * `--moduleTemplate` -  Module template file for formatting, defaults to `module.cshtml`.
   * `--typeTemplate` -  Type template file for formatting, defaults to `type.cshtml`.